Laser Surgery to Spare Your Pet from Pain

 Should You Declaw Your Cats?

 Declawing is an amputation that has a three-week recovery time and can sometimes have long-lasting side effects.
 That’s why Drs.
 Dean and Goulbourn only recommend declawing when it is necessary to save the life of your cat.
 Instead of declawing, they recommend:

 - Soft paws (plastic caps that fit over your pet’s claws)

 - Scratching posts placed in high-traffic locations

 - Other alternatives to scratching

 Can you bear seeing your sick dog or cat suffer?
 Don’t let your beloved pet writhe in pain needlessly.
-Ask a pet doctor specialist about the more comfortable laser surgery option by calling North Valley Pet Hospital at 928.768.8387.
-For your convenience, you can use our online Request an Appointment form to arrange your appointment.
+Ask a pet doctor specialist about the more comfortable laser surgery option by calling North Valley Pet Hospital at 928-768-8387.
+For your convenience, you can use our online Portal and Online Scheduling link to arrange your appointment.
 Our laser surgery patients come to us from in and around the surrounding communities of Bullhead City, Fort Mohave, Needles, Laughlin and Mohave Valley.